dbeaudoinfortin/HeatMaps/README.md

 ## Colour Blending

-Enabling the `blendColours` option will result in a linear colour interpolation being applied to the cells of the heat map in order to "smooth" out the values.
+Enabling the `blendColours` option will result in a linear colour interpolation being applied to the cells of the heat map in order to "smooth out" the values.
 This effect works by first rendering each cell as a single pixel, then applying a bilinear upscaler (with a variable scaling factor), followed by applying an alpha mask to avoid blending with empty cells, and finally applying a nearest-neighbour up or down scaling to the final output resolution.
 The strength of this effect can be controlled via the `blendColoursScale` option, which supports values between 2 and 20, inclusive.
 Here is an example of what colour blending looks like, starting with no effect, then a strength of 2, 3, 5,and 10, respectively.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f64e9520-7f8b-4473-be04-34be30771b69" width="200" />
   <img src="https://github.com/user-attachments/assets/1b3cdab1-97a9-4e4a-9f47-670644505911" width="200" />